 In addition to the Blank Family Foundation, Blank’s Family of Businesses includes the Atlanta Falcons and Atlanta United; the nationwide PGA TOUR Superstore; three ranches in Montana, Mountain Sky Guest Ranch, West Creek Ranch and Paradise Valley Ranch; and Mercedes-Benz Stadium, which hosted the 2019 Super Bowl and is home to the Falcons and Atlanta United.

+In 2020, Blank released his book Good Company, a national best-seller, highlighting how the core values successfully used to the build The Home Depot can be applied to varying businesses.
 Blank believes in the importance of making a difference – professionally and personally.
-In addition to the company’s financial success, during his 23 years with The Home Depot the company donated more than $113 million to communities, and Home Depot associates provided hundreds of thousands of hours of personal volunteer time.
-Blank is applying the same business acumen and values to the Atlanta Falcons in building a competitive, successful and community-oriented franchise.
+In addition to the company’s financial success, during his 23 years with The Home Depot the company donated more than $113 million to communities, while associates participated in hundreds of thousands of hours of volunteer time.
+Blank is applying the same business acumen and values in building his competitive, successful and community-oriented businesses today.

 Blank is dedicated to his own giving back.
 Since 1995, the Arthur M. Blank Family Foundation has granted more than $800 million, and will significantly accelerate the impact of its philanthropy over the next 10+ years in its new collective areas of giving, which include Youth Development, Democracy, and Environment.
 The foundation also leads giving programs for each of the for-profit businesses in Blank’s portfolio.
 Through his Foundation and businesses, Blank has donated nearly $7 million to COVID-19 pandemic relief.